-Bryan received his undergraduate degree from The Ohio State University and his law degree from Capital University Law School where he received the Center for Computer-Assisted Legal Instruction (CALI) award for Advanced Trial Advocacy.
+Bryan received his undergraduate degree from The Ohio State University and his law degree from Capital University Law School, where he received the Center for Computer-Assisted Legal Instruction (CALI) award for Advanced Trial Advocacy.

 At Capital, Bryan founded and served as President of the Military Law Society and served on the International Criminal Law Moot Court team, which was awarded the best defense brief at competition.
 Bryan drafted and successfully lobbied for the implementation of the civil and criminal litigation concentrations to Capital University Law School’s curriculum and served as the Regional Lt.
 Governor of Central Ohio for the ABA/LSD 6th Circuit.